GuiGou12358/yoki-arena/ACCProposal-v2.md

 When members of the community requested a continuation of the Yoki NFT series, it was communicated that such a project would need to be developed by an independent contributor rather than directly by the Astar team.

-Following this discussion, a Community Council member mentioned my name as a potential contributor, and I volunteered to build the project.
+Following this discussion, a Community Council member approached me for my thoughts on the idea, and I volunteered to build the project.

 Over the past several months, I have continuously developed Yoki Arena while sharing regular progress updates with the community.

 Today, the application is almost fully functional and can already be tested on Minato (Soneium Testnet).

 However, access through testnet environments remains limited for many community members.
 This proposal aims to make the game accessible to a broader audience through a public deployment on Soneium Mainnet.

+You can find the full proposal discussion here: https://forum.astar.network/t/proposal-yoki-arena-community-evaluation-phase/9507

 ---